boluwatifeadewusi5/Grp4-2026-COS102-Project/README.md

 ## Notes

 This remains a local desktop prototype, not a web deployment.
-It is designed so your class can present both frontend flows and backend logic without Flask, Django, or external runtime dependencies.
+It is designed so the group can present both frontend flows and backend logic without Flask, Django, or external runtime dependencies.